eduardocmoreno/edBox/README.md

-width | null | Set a fixed width height | null | Set a fixed height prefixId | box | Set the name of the prefix ID (change this to use as a diferent skin) htmlClose | img src="images/close-modal.png" | Set the close image tag with url location or html or text header | null | Set the header content footer | null | Set the footer content beforeOpen | function() {}  | Callback before open
+width | null | Set a fixed width height | null | Set a fixed height prefixId | box | Set the name of the prefix ID (change this to use as a diferent skin) htmlClose | &lt;img src="images/close-modal.png"/&gt; | Set the close image tag with url location or html or text header | null | Set the header content footer | null | Set the footer content beforeOpen | function() {}  | Callback before open